 In 1981 the late Princess Diana married Prince Charles, so in the coin trade this coin has always been known as the Charles & Diana Sovereign.
 You have H.M.
 Queen Elizabeth II on one side and St. George slaying the dragon on the other side.
 Each coin is in gleaming Proof condition, the finest grade that you can get.
 They are struck by the Royal Mint in 22ct Gold and come in their original case.
 Unfortunately on some of the cases there was a label attached to the case and part of it might still be adhering, but the coins themselves are in perfect Proof condition.
 Today the Royal Mint is charging £425.00 for this 1981 Proof Sovereign in the original case.

-Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
+The set Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
 In September 2015 Queen Elizabeth II replaced Queen Victoria as our longest serving Monarch.
 The bronze Penny was first issued under Queen Victoria and was last issued under Queen Elizabeth II.
 Get all five Pennies one of each Monarch for just £7.50.
 How do we do it?
-We are coin dealers with the largest inventory in the United Kingdom.
+We are Britain's Coin Shop, we have the largest inventory of British Coins in the United Kingdom.
 We work on a mark-up, not on a dream price.
 With Coincraft you get good value for your money.